imroot811/paymentReceipt/README.md

-use ```git clone https://github.com/imroot811/paymentReceipt.git``` to install the requirements use  ```pip install -r requirements.txt``` run the program and open the receipt.pdf
+use ```git clone https://github.com/imroot811/paymentReceipt.git``` to install the requirements, use  ```pip install -r requirements.txt``` pdf will be created in the same directory